Patchx/rj-validate/README.md

 ## Why use rj-validate?:

 There are a ton of validation libraries out there.
-However, many of these libraries are:
+However, many of these libraries:
-* Tightly coupled to another framework (see jQuery Validate, VeeValidate, etc)
+* Are tightly coupled to another framework (see jQuery Validate, VeeValidate, etc)
 * Assume server/client environment (jQuery Validate, et al.)
 * Assume where and how you want to display the error to the user (..again, see jQuery Validate, et al.)
 * Use complicated, verbose syntaxes